Wrubleski/desafio-tunts/README.md

 You'll need a Google Service Account to authenticate the API call.
 Get yours at the google developer console, rename it to service-key.json and drop it on the project folder.

+## Test

+Will run tests in the three critical services, StudentsAbscenseService, StudentsGradeStatusService, and StudentsNafService.

+> npm test